 Standard is “Do Your Best”

 Advancement performance in Cub Scouting is centered on its motto: “Do Your Best.”
-When a boy has done this—his very best—then, regardless of the requirements for any rank or award, it is enough; accomplishment is noted.
+When a youth has done this—their very best—then, regardless of the requirements for any rank or award, it is enough; accomplishment is noted.
 This is why den leaders, assistants, and parents or guardians are involved in approvals.
 Generally they know if effort put forth is really the Cub Scout’s best.

 Cub Scout Ranks